DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 <br />**Sound (IMPORTANT)**<br />
 1. Download Star Wars Music and Ambience Overhaul from [here](https://drive.google.com/file/d/1YlhFBB024oBvKIl1q7q6oYUZrnuCORoY/view?usp=drive_link) and **replace** the empty mod when installing.
+   Just to clarify, this is installed through MO2.
+The archive (unextracted) goes into the MO2 downloads folder.
+Then you right click and install it from the MO2 Downloads Tab.
+If you don't hear Star Wars Music while walking around cities/planets, then you installed this wrong.

 ## **Plugin Load Order** <br />
 1. Download plugins.txt and put it into Star Wars Genesis\profiles\Star Wars Genesis Compiler